 Bike and Gear Underbed Storage

 Underneath our bed platform is the largest storage area in our van.
-We store our bikes, backpacking gear, and tools underneath the bed, along with a bunch of other miscellaneous items.
+We store our bikes, backpacking gear, and tools underneath the bed, along with a bunch of other miscellaneous items and some food as well.
 Our platform is 31 inches high and even with our 10-inch mattress we still have room to sit up totally straight in bed.

 Our bikes are held in place under the bed with fork clamps.
 All we have to do to store our bikes is take the front wheels and seats off, roll them in, and clamp the front fork down.